tingyi-chen/tingyi-chen.github.io/_pages/project.markdown

 ## B.S.
 #### Equipment Management System for Fabs
 During the internship in Applied Materials Taiwan, I developed a web-based management system for all kinds of tools and assets in one of the biggest semiconductor equipment suppliers in the world.
-(Private repository)
+[Link](https://github.com/tingyi-chen/EMS)
 #### Python Program for Zurich HF2LI and LakeShore 335
-Advised by Prof. Jian V. Li from NCKU, I wrote a program that provides DC, AC and frequency sweeps in the desired temperature environment.
+Advised by Prof. Jian V. Li at NCKU, I wrote a program that provides DC, AC and frequency sweeps in the desired temperature environment.
 [Link](https://github.com/tingyi-chen/ZurichxLakeShore)